n4devca/aegaeon-website/docs/databases.md

 # Database

 Aegaeon needs a relational database to work properly.
-Current Aegaeon release only supports MySQL 5.7 and PostgreSQL 11 but other databases may be used if you are willing to adapt model creation script (contributions are welcome).
+Currently, only MySQL 5.7 and PostgreSQL 11 are supported but another database may be used if you are willing to adapt model creation scripts (contributions are welcome).

-The recipes below are simple database setup with a single user.
-There are multiple way to setup Aegaeon and mostly depends on your infrastructure requirements, security and ressources.
-Being your user's repository and authorization mechanism, you should consider carefully your user, schema and deployment model.
+The recipe below is a simple database setup with a single user.
+There are multiple ways to setup Aegaeon and mostly depends on your infrastructure requirements, security and ressources.

+You should consider always carefully your plan your users, schema and deployment model.

 Whatever database you may choosed, you will need to apply each database revision files in order.
-If you look into release archive, you will find SQL scripts named:
+If you look into release archive, you will find SQL scripts named like this:

 ```
 VX.Y.Z__Description.sql
 ```

-Where **X.Y** is Aegaeon's release and **Z** the database script number.
+**X.Y** is Aegaeon's release number and **Z** the database script number.
 SQL files need to be applied in order.
 You can apply each file manually with your favorite SQL client or used flyway, a version control tool for your database.

 More information here: [https://flywaydb.org/](https://flywaydb.org/)